Tifton Refugee & Asylum Lawyer

 Refugees can get a work permit and a Green Card, enabling them to live and work in the U.S. permanently without fear of deportation.
 Refugees can travel outside the U.S. and return, provided they obtain a refugee travel document.

 If you came to the U.S. due to persecution or a well-found fear of persecution based on your race, religion, nationality, membership in a particular social group, or political opinion, getting asylum status will allow you to continue to remain in the United States.
 You must apply for asylum within one year of arriving in the states.
 As with refugee status, there is no fee to apply, and you can include your spouse and children on your application.
 Asylum applicants can apply for employment authorization (work permit) while their application is pending.
 Once granted asylum, asylees are authorized to work in the U.S. with or without an employment authorization document (EAD).
 Applying for lawful permanent residence (Green Card) is optional for asylees, but it is mandatory for refugees.

 Help With Refugee and Asylum in Tifton

-If you are seeking admission to the U.S. due to persecution or fear of persecution in your home country, or if you are already here in southern Georgia and fearful to return to your country of nationality, call the Tifton immigration law office of Shirazi Immigration Law.
+If you are seeking admission to the U.S. due to persecution or fear of persecution in your home country, or if you are already here in southern Georgia and fearful to return to your country of nationality, call the Moultrie immigration law office of Shirazi Immigration Law.
 We’ll determine whether you are eligible for asylum or refugee status and take care of all necessary arrangements to help ensure you are welcomed into the U.S. as an asylee or refugee.
-Call 229-520-8875 for a free consultation to find out how we can help.
+Call 229-520-8875 for a consultation to find out how we can help.